sirosen/globus-sdk-python/docs/tutorial/minimal_app.rst

 The other example includes an explicit login step, so you can control when that login flow happens!

+*These examples are complete.
+They should run without errors "as is".*

 ..  tab-set::

     ..  tab-item:: Tutorial Recap